oumy585/Economic-Scenario-Generation-under-Physical-Climate-Risks/README.md

-# The Misrepresentation of Extreme Losses in Economic Scenario Generators under Climate Risk: Implications for ORSA
+# Climate Risk Matters in the Tail: Evidence and Implications for Economic Scenario Generation

 ##Title/ Integrating Physical Climate Risk into Economic Scenario Generators for ORSA Applications